yomimono/rumprun/doc/config.md

 * _env_: Each _key_/_value_ pair of strings sets the environment variable `<key>` to `<value>`.

+MirageOS currently supports setting keys to values and passing these to unikernels.
+Such values don't appear as environment variables to the running unikernel, but they could.

 ## hostname: Kernel hostname

     "hostname": <string>

 * _hostname_: Sets the hostname returned by the `gethostname()` call.

+Hostnames are generally not meaningful in the MirageOS context; even in the case where they're assigned in a DHCP lease they're thrown away.
+Generally this would be ignored by us.

 ## net: Network configuration